dbaldes/java.de-ircbot/README.md

 a former perl-based bot; some of the old bot's data and functions were incorporated into the new bot.

-Besides providing useful services to the users of this and other channels, this project serves as a test bed for trying out technologies and APIs.
+Besides providing useful services to the users of this and other channels, this project serves as a test bed for trying out new technologies and APIs.

 The bot is implemented as [spring boot](https://spring.io/projects/spring-boot) application using Java 21 and [lombok](https://projectlombok.org/), and deployed on a vps as [docker](https://www.docker.com/) container.
 Github actions are used to implement a CI/CD pipeline - the bot is automatically deployed when changes are pushed to the master branch and the tests are successful.

 ## Features